4. Mechanical Assembly

 - Do not forget to put wires between motors while building the robot!
 Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (there is no importance on the connector choice).

-- Always align the horn with the motor before assembling them!
+- Always make sure the zero angle mark is facing the top of the motor before assembling it!
 Otherwise your Poppy Ergo Jr will look all weird.

-- Every motor horns (black revolving circle) are facing the left side of the robot.
-It is a convention but it will define the orientation of your motors.
+- Every motor horns (motor wheels) are facing the left side of the robot:

 Step 1 - motor 1